cellgeni/sceasy/README.md

 **Seurat to AnnData**

 ```
-sceasy:::convertFormat(seurat_object, from="seurat", to="anndata",
+sceasy::convertFormat(seurat_object, from="seurat", to="anndata",
                        outFile='filename.h5ad')
 ```

 **Seurat to SingleCellExperiment**

 ```
-sceasy:::convertFormat(seurat_object, from="seurat", to="sce",
+sceasy::convertFormat(seurat_object, from="seurat", to="sce",
                        outFile='filename.rds')
 ```

 **SingleCellExperiment to AnnData**

 ```
-sceasy:::convertFormat(sce_object, from="sce", to="anndata",
+sceasy::convertFormat(sce_object, from="sce", to="anndata",
                        outFile='filename.h5ad')
 ```

 **SingleCellExperiment to Loom**

 ```
-sceasy:::convertFormat(sce_object, from="sce", to="loom",
+sceasy::convertFormat(sce_object, from="sce", to="loom",
                        outFile='filename.loom')
 ```

 **Loom to AnnData**

 ```
-sceasy:::convertFormat('filename.loom', from="loom", to="anndata",
+sceasy::convertFormat('filename.loom', from="loom", to="anndata",
                        outFile='filename.h5ad')
 ```

 **Loom to SingleCellExperiment**

 ```
-sceasy:::convertFormat('filename.loom', from="loom", to="sce",
+sceasy::convertFormat('filename.loom', from="loom", to="sce",
                        outFile='filename.rds')
 ```